accomango/accomango-fe-homework/README.md

 Create **React** JSON parser (without any external library!) that will pretty out given JSON.
 You can either make version with **form** or **hook it up to the API** (https://jsonplaceholder.typicode.com/users).
 Make sure to document the project well!

+NOTE: This task has been created to test basic programming principals, approaches and visual touch.

 #### 🧰 Used technologies?
 - React (the rest is up to you)